Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

   - feedback
 ---
 # Welcome to All-new Experience Optimization Platform
-Kore.ai Experience Optimization (XO) platform is an AI-powered, end-to-end experience optimization platform for enterprises of any scale to offer best-in-class conversational experiences for customers, employees, and agents.
-The platform seamlessly blends conversational AI intelligence and generative AI innovation, offering the tools to create scalable and memorable customer experiences.
-The platform is recognized as the world's most secure, credible, and scalable solution for generative and conversational AI.
-The platform's business user-friendly, no-code interface allows businesses to construct intelligent virtual assistants, incorporating large language models and generative AI to foster meaningful and continuous conversations in users' preferred languages and channels.
+Kore.ai Experience Optimization (XO) Platform is an AI-powered, end-to-end experience optimization Platform for enterprises of any scale to offer best-in-class conversational experiences for customers, employees, and agents.
+The Platform seamlessly blends conversational AI intelligence and generative AI innovation, offering the tools to create scalable and memorable customer experiences.
+The Platform is recognized as the world's most secure, credible, and scalable solution for generative and conversational AI.
+The Platform's business user-friendly, no-code interface allows businesses to construct intelligent virtual assistants, incorporating large language models and generative AI to foster meaningful and continuous conversations in users' preferred languages and channels.

 ## XO Platform Products, Features, and Services
-The unified XO platform offers a comprehensive suite of products, features, and services to help businesses leverage conversational AI intelligence and generative AI innovations to deliver exceptional customer experiences, improve operational efficiency, and drive business growth.
+The unified XO Platform offers a comprehensive suite of products, features, and services to help businesses leverage conversational AI intelligence and generative AI innovations to deliver exceptional customer experiences, improve operational efficiency, and drive business growth.

-**Key products, features, and services offered by the XO platform:**
+**Key products, features, and services offered by the XO Platform:**

 <img src="../images/xo-platform-components.png" alt="New Unified XO Platform" title="New unified XO Platform">